superfly/docs/flyctl/cmd/flyctl_launch.md

       --name string         Name of the new app --no-deploy           Do not prompt for deployment
       --now                 Deploy now without confirmation
-      --org string          Organization that will own the app --path string         Path to app code and where a fly.toml file will be saved (default ".")
+      --org string          Organization that will own the app (use org slug here; see "fly orgs list") --path string         Path to app code and where a fly.toml file will be saved (default ".")
       --region string       Region to launch the new app in --remote-only         Perform builds remotely without using the local docker daemon